oberstel/ioBroker.smappee/README.md

 ## Changelog

 ### 0.2.3
--   changed the behavior of plug.x.state from ON / OFF to TRUE / FALSE to be able to process the state in VIS
+-   changed the behavior of plug.x.state from ON/OFF to 1/0 to be able to process the state in VIS

 ### 0.2.2